playbenny/benny_manual/docs/installation.md

 - Akai lpd8 mk2 (not recommended, incomplete midi implementation)

-*A library of presets for controller setup are in the to-do list.*
+(A library of presets for controller setup are on my to do list.)

 ## VST configuration